soup-bowl/opensimulator-docker/README.md

 The latest OpenSimulator image build using [official .NET 8 image](https://mcr.microsoft.com/en-us/product/dotnet/runtime/about) as the build reference.

 If you pull from **0.9.2.2** or below, you will instead be using the [Mono Framework](https://hub.docker.com/_/mono/).

+## `soupbowl/opensimulator:<version>-noscreen`

+Starting from **0.9.3.0**, until [#9 is resolved](https://github.com/soup-bowl/opensimulator-docker/issues/9), there is a build of the Dotnet editions without screen.
+This is **temporary** and will be removed once a solution is found, so there is no latest tag to avoid dependency.
+All feedback on experience is welcome on issue #9.

 ## `soupbowl/opensimulator:alpine-beta`